- This page, File for guardianship of an incapacitated person, is offered by

 Give notice

-You need to ask a disinterested person (someone who has no stake in the case) to give notice to the incapacitated person in person by delivering a copy of the petition and the citation (Notice and Order) 14 days before the hearing.
+You need to ask a disinterested person (someone who has no stake in the case) to give notice to the incapacitated person in person by delivering a copy of the petition and the citation (Notice and Order) 14 days before the return date listed in the citation.
 You'll also need to give notice by regular, first class mail to:

 - Everyone named in the petition